johnrm174/model-railway-signalling/README.md

 What's supported in Release 3.1.0:
 * Draw your layout schematic with lines, points, signals and track occupancy sections
-* Define the DCC acommand sequences to drive the signals and points out on the layout
+* Define the DCC command sequences to drive the signals and points out on the layout
 * Configure the signals and points to implement protototypical interlocking schemes
 * Configure GPIO sensors and track sections to provide a 'mimic' display of the layout
 * Save and load your layout schematic and state between running sessions